-- · Back up Exchange. - Create the Aelita EMW Recycle Bin public folder (optional). - Create administrator mailboxes for public folder and free/busy synchronization. - · Create administrator mailboxes for mailbox and calendar synchronization (optional). - Install Microsoft Exchange Server MAPI Client and Collaboration Data Objects 1.2.1 version 6.5.8353.0 or later. - Specify the displayName value for source Exchange 2007 mailbox database objects.
+- · Back up Exchange. - Create the Aelita EMW Recycle Bin public folder (optional). - Create administrator mailboxes for public folder and free/busy synchronization. - · Create administrator mailboxes for mailbox and calendar synchronization (optional). - Install Microsoft Exchange Server MAPI Client and Collaboration Data Objects 1.2.1 version 6.5.8353.0 or later. - Specify the displayName value for target Exchange 2007 mailbox database objects.

-For more details, see Preparing the Source Exchange Environment for Exchange Migration.
+For more details, see Preparing the Target Exchange Environment for Exchange Migration.

-Setting Up Connection with the Target Exchange Organization Using SMTP Connectors
+Setting Up Connection with the Source Exchange Organization Using SMTP Connectors

-On this step you should set up the connection with the target Exchange organization using SMTP connectors.
+On this fourth step you should set up the connection with the source Exchange organization using SMTP connectors.
 This task consists of three subtasks given below:

-- 1. Setting up the source Exchange 2007 organization for Internet mail flow between source and target Exchange organizations - 2.
-Configuring the source DNS server for mail forwarding - 3.
+- Setting up the target Exchange 2007 organization for Internet mail flow between target and source Exchange organizations - 2.
+Configuring target DNS server for mail forwarding - 3.
 Testing the SMTP connectors (optional)

-For more details, see Setting Up Connection with the Target Exchange Organization Using SMTP Connectors.
+For more details, see Setting Up Connection with the Source Exchange Organization Using SMTP Connectors.